 Clemson’s Memorial Stadium has been held in high esteem for many years.
 Whether it be players from the 1940s and 1950s, opposing players from the 1970s and 1980s or even professional players in the 1990s, the ambiance of this special setting is what college football is all about.

 The storied edifice added to its legend when the first meeting of father-and-son head coaches (Bowden Bowl I) took place before a record crowd of 86,092 fans in 1999.
-Clemson has finished in the top 20 in the country in average home attendance for 39 straight seasons.
+Clemson has finished in the top 20 in the country in average home attendance for 40 straight seasons.
 In 2019, Clemson ranked 14th in the nation and first in the ACC in average home attendance.
+Clemson ranked third in the country and first in the ACC in total attendance in 2020.

 The stadium has definitely been good to the Tigers, but it was constructed against the advice of at least one coach.
 Before Jess Neely left for Rice after the 1939 season, he gave Clemson a message.